Top 100 Countries by Wild Mammal Species Richness, 2025

 Methodology

-This version is based on the live ASM Mammal Diversity Database country table rather than on an approximate multi-source blend.
-That matters because the MDD is already harmonised at the taxonomic and geographic level and explicitly excludes widespread and domesticated species.
-The earlier text overstated certainty while using approximate values that no longer matched the current country list.
+The ranking is based on the ASM Mammal Diversity Database country table.
+The database is harmonised at the taxonomic and geographic level and explicitly excludes widespread and domesticated species from the country-level counts used here.

-This is not a frozen “annual census” in the way a macroeconomic table might be.
+This is not a frozen annual census in the way a macroeconomic table might be.
 Country totals can move when accepted taxonomy changes, when species are split or lumped, or when country-occurrence coding is corrected.
-The right way to present the ranking is therefore as the latest available country-level snapshot rather than as a pretend once-and-for-all count.
+The ranking should therefore be read as the latest available country-level snapshot.

 Another methodological point is country labeling.
 A ranking stops being trustworthy the moment it merges or blurs separate states.
 “Congo” is not a usable top-table entry in a serious article because the current source distinguishes Democratic Republic of the Congo from Republic of the Congo and gives them very different totals.